-- BREAK-IN OCCURS during the first few hours of operation.
-During breakin, mating surfaces become polished, and clearances increase.
+- BREAK-IN OCCURS during the first 30 to 60 minutes of operation.
+During break-in, mating surfaces become polished, and clearances increase.
 This is desired for efficient operation of bearings and gears. - INSPECT THE WINCH following break-in according to the Instructions for Periodic Inspection.
 See section 3.4 Inspecting the Equipment.